mobkits/hscroll/Readme.md

 ## Limitation

 * Css `box-sizing` must be `border-box`.
-* Single wrapper element as child of container element.
+* First element child of container have to be wrapper element.
 * Children elements should not have `display:none` and margin css applied.

 ## Example